EmeliaMillicent/U.S-Police-Shooting-Analysis-/README.md

 ## Project Overview

-This repository contains the analysis of police shooting incidents across the United States from January to July 2015.
+This repository contains the analysis of police shooting incidents across the United States from 2015 t0 2020.
 The project aims to provide a data-driven overview of these incidents, highlighting key demographic trends, circumstances, and contributing factors, to foster informed discussions on law enforcement practices and public safety.

 ## Data Source

-The analysis is based on a comprehensive dataset of 654 police shooting incidents that occurred between January and July 2015.
+The analysis is based on a comprehensive dataset of over 4000 police shooting incidents that occurred between 2015 to 2020.
 The data includes various attributes such as:

 * Victim demographics (gender, race/ethnicity, age)
 * Weapon involvement